How big is the towing industry?

 The roadside assistance segment specifically — which includes services like jump starts, lockouts, tire changes, and fuel delivery in addition to towing — is estimated at $27 billion globally, with North America representing the largest regional market.

 Growth has been steady at approximately 2-3% annually, driven by increasing vehicle age (the average U.S. vehicle is now 12.6 years old, per S&P Global Mobility) and the growing complexity of modern vehicles that require professional assistance for issues that drivers once handled themselves.
+See how modern roadside assistance dispatch has evolved to serve this growing market.

 What does the average tow cost in 2026?